httpcyberdata/nextjs13-crash-course/README.md

 1. npm install
 2. npm run dev
 3. change API url to match your repos or any GitHub user to show the list of repositories.

+API ROUTES
+GET /api/courses/search?query=TEXT
+    A GET request to ask for courses in the data.json file that contain the text in the query.
+For example, query for React course and the TraversyMedia's React Front To Back course appears as it's relevant to the 'REACT' query text
+GET /api/courses
+    Returns an array of courses.

 ### Photos of project:
 ![](/public/nextjs13-cc1.gif)
 ![](/public/nextjs-13-cc.gif)